chamaeleonidae/api/docs/apis/search.md

 ## Trigger HelpBar :id=trigger-search-api

 This command triggers the display of the HelpBar.
-Additionally, you can use variations of this command with options to prefill a query or specify a custom placeholder, enhancing the user experience and engagement with the HelpBar.
+You can also use variations of this command with options to prefill a query or specify a custom placeholder, enhancing the user experience and engagement with the HelpBar.

 ```
 chmln.show('helpbar')